City of Liverpool F.C.: Ownership

 The club was officially registered as a community benefit society in November 2015 and is owned completely by its supporters.
 Membership is obtained by paying an annual fee to the club (£10 for adults, £5 for concessions, and £1 for children) and entitles the owner to a single share.
 Members aged 16 and over also receive voting rights within the club.

 Memberships had reached the 500 mark by February 2016, despite the club being without a manager or players and having not contested a single match at that point.
 As of May 2017, the club had 1,414 official paid up members.
 Club memberships are available anytime to anyone who wants to be part of the community-owned club.

+According to the Mutuals Public Register, maintained by the Financial Conduct Authority, the club's registration as a community benefit society is currently being revoked.
+A Cancellation Notice has been issued against the registration City of Liverpool Football Club Limited (7231).